Windmill Theatre: Windmill Cinema

-1974 to Present: Multiple Changes
+1974 to 2025: Multiple Changes

 The cinema's lease was bought in February 1974 by nightclub and erotica entrepreneur Paul Raymond.
 Raymond returned it to a venue for nude shows "à la Revuedeville but without the comic element".
 The first production at the now renamed Windmill Theatre was a play called Let's Get Laid, which opened on 2 September 1974, and starred Fiona Richmond and John Inman.
 A nude dance show called Rip-Off was the next production at the theatre; this show commenced on 10 May 1976.
 Paul Raymond re-introduced burlesque when he renamed the Windmill La Vie en Rose Show Bar and opened the venue as a supper club with a laser disco on 16 November 1982.

 The venue became Paramount City in May 1986, a cabaret club managed for a short duration by Debbie Raymond, Paul Raymond's daughter.
 A period as a television studio followed – the Sky television programme Jameson Tonight was produced in the studio.
 In 1989, Big Bang performed their Arabic Circus Tour at the Windmill Theatre.
 Comedian Arthur Smith hosted a television show featuring comedians and music acts, simply called Paramount City, which ran on Saturday nights for two series on BBC One between 1990 and 1991.

 In 1994, the former theatre part of the building was leased to Oscar Owide as a Wild West venue which became after a short time an erotic table-dancing club called The Windmill International, run by Oscar Owide and his son Daniel.
 Until 2009, the Paul Raymond Organisation occupied the Piccadilly Buildings section of the building as their offices.
 A "gas or electricity explosion" occurred in the male toilets of the Windmill Club on 3 March 2017, causing damage to the adjacent pavement, and leading to a brief evacuation of the building and surrounding area.
 Oscar Owide died in December 2017.
 A month later, the Windmill lost its licence because it had been found to have broken the "no touching" requirement between performers and clients.

 In May 2021, it was announced that the Windmill would reopen as a 350-seat restaurant and bar, with a cabaret.

+2025 to present: Spearmint Rhino

+In September 2025, Spearmint Rhino acquired the venue and renamed it Rhino Windmill.
+The club will reopen in March 2026 as an adult entertainment venue, with a separate private members club called Shelter operating in the basement.